shredEngineer/MagnetiCalc/README.md

 * Fix issue where the points of a sampling volume with *fractional* resolution are not always spaced equidistantly for some sampling volume dimensions.
 * Fix calculation of divergence right at the sampling volume boundary.
-* Fix delayed GUI start-up when loading "complex" files.
 * Fix missing scaling of VisPy markers when zooming.
 * Fix unnecessary shading of VisPy markers.

 **Performance**
-* Parallelize sampling volume + constraint calculation which is currently slow.
+* Parallelize sampling volume calculation which is currently slow.

 **Code Quality**
 * Add unit tests.